ReDI-School/js-berlin-2023-spring/lesson06.md

 ---

 ### Task 1
 Create an array of friends (any number more than 3).

 Calculate the total price of the show (costs 7 euros each ticket).

-It is the birthday of the last friend.
+It is the birthday of the last friend, so you want to gift them.

+It will go like this:
 - The first friend will pay half of the total price.
 - The remaining will pay the other half.
 - The last person pays nothing.

-Console log:
+Print the results in the console.

+---

+Example: my friends are Harald, Sevtap, Akram and Abdo.
+The output should be:

 ```
-"Person 1 pays x"
+"Harald pays 14"
-"The others pay y each"
+"The others pay 7 each"
-"Congratulations Person last!"
+"Congratulations Abdo!
+You pay nothing"
 ```

 ---

 ### Task 2
-Let's say your last friend had a fight with you and now you want to update your array and change their name to a generic "Karen".
+Let's say your last friend had a fight with you and now you want to update your array and **change their name to a generic "Karen"**.
-Update your list with the new friend.
+Using your previously created array, update it with the new friend.

-Second, you met a new friend and want to add them to your list.
-Update your array and log: `Welcome, <person name> to our group of friends!`
+Then, you met a new friend and want to **add** them to your list.
+Update your array and log:

+`Welcome, <person name> to our group of friends!`